-Energy efficient windows help to keep the warmth in during the cooler months, and keep it out during the warmer months.
-When selecting them, it’s important to consider the design, glass type, glazing, and seals.
+Energy efficient windows help to keep the warmth in during the colder months and keep it out during the warmer months.
+When selecting them, it’s essential to consider the design, glass type, glazing, and seals.

 As a bonus, as the glass heats up, most of the heat it generates is released outside the building, not inside.
 So the home is kept cooler, and there’s less glare inside too.

 In other words, low-E glass minimises heat entry and escape.
-That means its effective in keeping the heat in on cooler days, and keeping it out on warmer days.
+That means its effective in keeping the heat in on colder days and keeping it out on warmer days.